a2tt/Audit-AWS-IAM-User/README.md

 ## Conclusion

-You should make sure that more important thing than audit is well-defined role-based access control using IAM in order to allow and restrict users to each resources.
+You should know that well defined **Role-based Access Control** using IAM is more important than auditing.
 Nonetheless, you can use this simple system for tracking users in a small sized group.